Qingzz7/18S571project/Yitao/Report_anova&demographic.md

 2. Draw the border based on ZIP Code.
 3. Find population data with ZIP Code.
 4. By the density of population, make a heat map on the original graph.
+   - Use package "Choroplethr", it contains all ZIP and FIP code around U.S and some other countries.

    ![ook county demographi](cook county demographic.png)

+### Result Analysis

 ### Further improvement